buffdb/buffdb/README.md

   For `<FILE>`, use `-` for stdin.
 Omitting `[METADATA]` will set the metadata to null.
 - `buffdb blob delete <ID>`, deleting the blob.

-Commands altering a store will exit with a nonzero status code if the key/id does not exist.
+Commands altering a store will exit with an error code if the key/id does not exist.
 An exception to this is updating the metadata of a blob to be null, as it is not required to exist beforehand.

 All commands for `kv` and `blob` can use `-s`/`--store` to specify which store to use.
 The defaults are `kv_store.db` and `blob_store.db` respectively.